 Factual statement of what happened and how it hurt you

-You’ll also describe how the harassment has hurt you: cost you money and/or caused you pain and suffering.
+You’ll also describe here how the harassment has hurt you: how it has cost you money and/or caused you pain and suffering.
 You should write about any physical or mental health symptoms you’ve experienced, any medical diagnoses you’ve received (for example, anxiety or depression), any medications you’ve been prescribed, and any other harms you’ve suffered.
 If you feel you have been punished for complaining, you should describe that too.

 Description of what you want